 Those who have arthritis can sit on a wooden chair with a straight back.
 Now place one hand with the palms facing the ceiling.
 Place the thumb of your other hand on one nostril and fold the index finger.
 Keep the ring finger extended so that it can be used to close the other nostril.

 Do not lift your elbow too high, your hand will get fatigued after a while.
 Leave it loose and by your side.
 Now inhale deeply through one nostril while keeping the other one closed with your finger.
-Now, open the other nostril and close the one you breathed in with and exhale.
+Now, open the other nostril and close the one you breathed in and exhale.
 This is one cycle.

 To start the next cycle, breathe in through the same nostril that you exhaled out of and repeat the process.
 Practise this asana for about three minutes initially gradually increasing the amount of time to 15 to 20 minutes.

-The left nostril represents energy of the moon that symbolises peace and tranquil and therefore, has a cooling effect.
+The left nostril represents the energy of the moon that symbolises peace and tranquil and therefore, has a cooling effect.
 If you must purify the different Nadis or channels of the body, you must begin anulom vilom pranayama with the left nostril and exhale with the right.
 This is referred to as "one cycle".
 Start the second cycle by inhaling with the right nostril and exhaling with the left.

 Repeat the cycles steadily in the beginning i.e. till your body has become strong.
 As the days pass, increase the number of cycles and reach the optimum level gradually.
-Once you have achieved the strength to practice the cycles for longer duration, inhale with as much force as you can and then exhale with the same intensity.
+Once you have achieved the strength to practice the cycles for a longer duration, inhale with as much force as you can and then exhale with the same intensity.
 While you are repeating this pranayama, repeat "OM" in your mind.
 This meditation technique is helpful in uniting the body with spiritual powers to help reap the maximum benefits of anulom vilom possible.

 Pace of Breathing: While doing this exercise, no breathing sound should be audible.
 The speed of inhalation and exhalation should be so gentle that even a small wad of cotton placed near the nostrils would not move.
 Ensure that the time taken during rechak or exhalation is double the time taken during purak or inhalation.

 Practice: Close your eyes during pranayam.
-Imagine that your Sushumna nadi is being awakened by friction of the Idaa and Pingla nadis and that energy is flowing right from the Muladhar Chakra or base chakra to the Shasraar Chakra or crown chakra.
+Imagine that your Sushumna nadi is being awakened by the friction of the Idaa and Pingla nadis and that energy is flowing right from the Muladhar Chakra or base chakra to the Shasraar Chakra or crown chakra.
 Believe that your entire body is being cleansed and made healthy.

 Not just Yogis know anulom vilom pranayama benefits.
 Scientists also have discovered through a research that the nasal cycle corresponds with brain function.
 The electrical activity of the brain was found to be greater on the side opposite the less congested nostril.
 The right side of the brain controls creative activity, while the left side controls logical verbal activity.